Any links to Amazon are affiliate links.

 What is Optimal Waketime Length?

 Optimal means your baby takes the appropriate length of nap for the age and cycle length.
-If your baby is waking early, then she is likely awake too long before the nap.
+If your baby is waking early, then she is likely awake too long before the nap and you will need to shorten the wake time length so baby has less time awake between naps.
 See Easy Nap Fix

 Optimal means your baby wakes up from a nap and is happy.
 Granted many babies (especially newborns) wake up crying because they are hungry, but once you feed your baby, she should be a happy baby.
 Many babies will get fussy as the next nap approaches, which is fine.